-A 45-day public review will take place from June 15, 2022, until August 1, 2022 alongside the State of California, California Environmental Quality Act (CEQA) DEIR prepared by the Central Valley Flood Protection Board (CVFPB) and Sacramento Area Flood Control Agency (SAFCA).
-Public comments and responses to all comments received will be incorporated as part of the Final SEA in the appendix entitled 'Public Comments and Responses'.
-A virtual public meeting held jointly with the project partners, CVFPB and SAFCA, will be held during the comment period on the evening of July 13, 2022.
-The meeting details will be announced on USACE's website at www.sacleveeupgrades.com.
+A 45-day public review occurred from June 15, 2022, until August 1, 2022, alongside the State of California, California Environmental Quality Act (CEQA) DEIR prepared by the Central Valley Flood Protection Board (CVFPB) and Sacramento Area Flood Control Agency (SAFCA).
+A virtual public meeting was held jointly with the project partners, CVFPB and SAFCA during the comment period on the evening of July 13, 2022.
+Seven comment letters were received with a total of 27 comments as follows: